oceans404/wallet-otp/README.md

 - CDN: **Filecoin Saturn**.
 I registered a custom service worker to provide fast content delivery of images **pinned on IPFS**
 - Decentralized static image storage: Pinned on **IPFS**, stored on **NFT.storage**
 - Website hosting: decentralized **on IPFS with Fleek**
-- Wallet OTP a special APE theme for any **Apecoin DAO** Members (stakers or holders of $APE) when they sign in to Wallet OTP

 ## 🖥️ Web2 build details

 - Frontend: React with Chakra UI components